imritik21/imritik21/README.md

 ---

 ## 🔥 About Me:
-- 🚀 Loves to learn new stuff
+- 🚀 A competitive Programmer who loves learning new stuffs
 - 🧠 Constantly exploring new technologies
 - 🛠 Passionate about debugging and optimizing code